How to Stop Overthinking: 5 Simple Strategies for a Clear, Peaceful, and Confident Mind

 Do you constantly find yourself overthinking?
 Do you feel like your mind is cluttered, jumbled and unfocused?
 If so, you may be suffering from an overthinking mind.

-Overthinking can deeply affect to our mental health, making it hard to focus on individual tasks or live in the present moment.
+Overthinking can deeply affect our mental health, making it hard to focus on individual tasks or live in the present moment.

 Overthinking is when you repeatedly think or worry about a topic or decision in a way that causes stress and prevents action.
 When this happens, it’s challenging to make decisions, complete tasks, work, take care of yourself or others, and it often makes it so you cannot progress on your goals or to-do list.